 Let's make pie crust with lard!

 Step 1.
+I recommend refrigerating the ½ cup of lard before beginning until cold.
 In a medium bowl, combine 1 ½ cups of all purpose flour, ½ teaspoon kosher salt, and 1 tablespoon granulated sugar.
 Stir to mix well.

-Step 3.
+Step 4.
 Add 3 tablespoons of cold water and 1 teaspoon of vinegar to the mixture.
 Stir gently until a dough begins to form.
-Be careful not to over mix.
-Once the dough has come together, shape it into a rectangle, wrap it in plastic wrap, and refrigerate for at least 30 minutes to chill.
+Be careful not to over work the dough.
+If your dough is not coming together, add a teaspoon of cold water until it does.
+Once the dough has come together, shape into a flat disc, wrap in plastic wrap.
+Place in the refrigerator until chilled.

 Pro tips